 Rose Hips (Rosa spp.)

-Rose hips are well known for their vitamin C content, but their gifts go beyond this!
-Rose hips can help to modulate inflammation, support heart health, and even reduce pain.
+Well known for their vitamin C content, rose hips gifts go beyond this!
+They can help to modulate inflammation, support heart health, and even reduce pain.
 Studies that show the most benefits are when people eat fairly large amounts of rose hips daily.
 For example, in one study people were given 40 grams of rose hip powder daily for six weeks.
 At the end of the six weeks, there was a significant improvement in blood pressure and plasma cholesterol in the people taking the rose hip powder as compared to the control group.1

 If you want to get lots of vitamin C from your rose hips, then eating them fresh is the best.
 However, while dried rose hips may not have as much vitamin C as fresh ones, they still offer many benefits.